 In addition to IRS Form 8825 Rental Real Estate Income and Expenses of a Partnership or an S Corporation, S Corporations must use IRS Form 1120S, U.S. Income Tax Return for an S Corporation, to report business earnings or loss and each shareholder’s portion of the corporate income or loss.
 An information return is a return filed by an entity that doesn’t pay any taxes itself.
 Its purpose is to show the IRS how much tax the entity’s owners owe.
 Like partners in a partnership, the shareholders must complete the second page of Schedule E, Supplemental Income and Loss, showing their shares of the corporation’s income or losses, and file it with their individual tax returns Form 1040.
 Therefore, in total, 4 forms will need to be filed: Form 8825, Form 1120S (includes Schedule K), Form 1040 and Schedule E (page 2).

 * Limited Liability Companies

-Regardless of whether you decide to file these tax forms yourself or have an accountant fill them out for you, it would save you a great deal of time and effort by organizing your finances with Pendo:
+Regardless of whether you decide to file these tax forms yourself or have an accountant fill them out for you, save time and energy by organizing your finances in Pendo.
+Pendo lets you:

-- Automatically import banking transactions, Pendo removes the burden of tedious manual input
+- Automatically import banking transactions – removing the burden of tedious manual input

-- Attach individual receipts to transactions, email tenants invoices
+- Attach individual receipts to transactions and email invoices to tenants

-- Export reports to CSV files – Pendo makes it so easy to fill out IRS forms by yourself
+- Export reports directly to Quickbooks, Xero or to a CSV file.
+Pendo makes it so easy to complete IRS forms by yourself